-Spread the sense of ownership
+Spread the Sense of Ownership

-In meetings and discussions, team member contribute to case design and development.
+The Reference Group can serve to spread a sense of ownership for the business case.
+Those who take part in case-building naturally develop a sense of ownership for it.
+In meetings and discussions, as team members contribute to case design and development.
 Inevitably, it becomes their case coming up for review as well as it is yours.
 That is an advantage for you, because most people do not want something they work on, and own, to fail.

-Communicate rationale and expectations for outcomes
+Communicate Rationale and Expectations for Outcomes

-Provide access to people and data
+Provide Access to People and Data

-Handle criticism and critics
+Handle Criticism and Critics

-Expect the cost questions
+Expect the Cost Questions

 - How do we keep the lifetime costs of this investment under control?
 How do we avoid unpleasant cost surprises later?

-The cost model is important because the link between technology and specific costs (and benefits) is often unclear or hidden, and because you need a rational system for deciding which cost items belong in the business case and which do not.
+The cost model is critical because the link between technology and specific costs (and benefits) is often unclear or hidden, and because you need a rational system for deciding which cost items belong in the business case and which do not.

 The second purpose of the cost model is to communicate completeness and fairness to all who read and use the case.

-Build the model, identify the costs
+Build the Model, Identify the Costs

 - Personnel labor (here divided into sub-categories, “IT Staff” and “Users”)